Ray Maher

-Raphael (Ray) Septimus Maher (1 April 1911 – 22 September 1966) was an Australian politician.
+Raphael Septimus "Ray" Maher (1 April 1911 – 22 September 1966) was an Australian politician.
 He was a member of the New South Wales Legislative Assembly from 1953 until 1965 and a member of the Labor Party (ALP).
 Maher was the Speaker of the New South Wales Legislative Assembly between 1959 and 1965.

 Early life

 Maher was born in Grenfell, New South Wales.
 He was the son of a union organizer and was educated at De La Salle College Ashfield and the University of Sydney.
 He graduated with a Bachelor of Arts in 1944 but gave up plans to study law to become a concrete contractor.
 He joined the Labor Party in 1927 and was a member of the Australian Workers' Union.

 State Parliament

 Maher failed in his first three attempts to be elected to the parliament.
 At the 1935 state election, Maher, the Lang Labor candidate was defeated by the sitting Country Party member Matthew Kilpatrick in the seat of Wagga Wagga.
 At the following election in 1938, Maher had moved to Sydney and was defeated in the seat of Drummoyne by the United Australia Party incumbent member, John Lee.
 After a 12-year gap he was the endorsed Labor candidate for North Sydney at the 1950 election but was defeated by the incumbent Independent Labor member James Geraghty.
 Geraghty had been elected as a Labor member in 1941 but had been expelled from the party in 1949 for breaking caucus solidarity during an indirect election of the Legislative Council.
-Maher was finally elected to the New South Wales Parliament as the member for North Sydney at the 1953 election, when he defeated Geraghty.
+Maher was finally elected to the New South Wales Legislative Assembly as the member for North Sydney at the 1953 election, when he defeated Geraghty.
 Maher retained the seat until it was abolished at the 1962 election.
 He subsequently successfully contested the new seat of Wyong which he retained until he retired from parliament at the 1965 election.